Traditional French Ratatouille Recipe

 - Delish!

-- MAKE AHEAD: Make as directed to the point of adding the fresh basil.
-Cool, then refrigerate for 1-2 days for best quality.
-(The ratatouille will keep in the refrigerator for 4-5 days in an airtight container.)
-When needed, add 1/2 cup water, stir and gently reheat over medium-low heat.
+- MAKE AHEAD: Make the ratatouille as directed to the point of adding the fresh basil.
+Cool, then refrigerate for 1 to 2 days for best quality.
+(The ratatouille will keep in the refrigerator for 4 to 5 days in an airtight container.)
+When ready to serve, add 1/2 cup water, stir, and gently reheat over medium-low heat.
 Add the fresh basil when ready to serve.

 Chef Tips and Tricks:

-- The eggplant needs approximately 20-30 minutes to drain in the colander so do that before doing any other chopping.
+- The eggplant needs approximately 20 to 30 minutes to drain in the colander, so you’ll want to do that before chopping anything else.
 That amount of time gives you time to prep the remaining vegetables.

-- After the summer squash, eggplant and zucchini are browned, remove it as quickly as possible from the Dutch oven.
-If left to sit in the oil even for half a minute, it will absorb oil.
+- After browning, remove the eggplant, yellow squash, and zucchini as quickly as possible.
+When left to sit in the oil even for a short while, they can absorb oil.

 - Rub dried herbs such as the oregano in this dish between your fingers as you sprinkle it into the pot.
 This helps to “wake up” the flavor of dried herbs and spices.